KarlBao/jQuery-Timer/README.md

 # jQuery-Timer

-jQuert-Timer is a very light (1.24KB) jQuery plugin for building contralable countdown timer.
+jQuert-Timer is a very light (1.24KB) jQuery plugin for building controlable countdown timer.

 ---------------